uga-libraries/av-aip_russell/Testing Instructions.md

 * AIP 5 is in an error folder named "preexisting_objects_folder".
 * Other than AIP 4, the contents of the AIP folders are unchanged.
 * The aips-to-ingest, mediainfo-xml, and preservation-xml folders are empty.
-* The error "Could not make manifest. aips-to-ingest is empty." is displayed the terminal.
+* The error "Could not make manifest. aips-to-ingest is empty." is displayed in the terminal.
-* All AIPs should be in the log with a status matching the error folder name.
+* All AIPs are in the log with a status matching the error folder name.

 Use AIPs 6-7 for the remaining tests, which require editing the code to force errors to occur.
 Run the tests one at a time, undoing the change to the code required for one test before making the change for the next test.
 When testing is complete, run the script on a valid AIP folder to confirm that all changes for the tests have removed correctly from the script.

 In each scenario, verify the log has the correct status for the AIPs and that no manifest is made in addition to verifying the expected results detailed in each test description.

-* Save a copy of both mediainfo.xml files to the mediainfo-xml folder prior to running the script.
+* Save a copy of the mediainfo.xml files for both AIPs to the mediainfo-xml folder prior to running the script.
 The AIPs should be in an error folder named "preexisting_mediainfo_copy".
 They will have a mediainfo.xml file, but not a preservation.xml file, in the AIP metadata folder.
-The mediainfo.xml files in the mediainfo-xml folder should not be overwritten.
+The mediainfo.xml files that were in the mediainfo-xml folder should not be overwritten.

 * Comment out the following code in the aip_av.py script, which is towards the end of the script, so it does not run.
 The AIPs should be in an error folder named "no_mediainfo_xml".
-There will be no mediainfo.xml or preservation.xml files made.
+No mediainfo.xml or preservation.xml files will be made.
     ```
     # Extracts technical metadata from the files using MediaInfo.
     if aip_folder in os.listdir('.'):
         mediainfo(aip_folder, aip_id, aip_type)

 * Replace the first template in the mediainfo-to-preservation.xslt file with the following code to create invalid preservation.xml.
 The AIPs should be in an error folder named "preservation_invalid".
-There should also be a text file for each AIP in the error folder with the error messages from validating, which include that the values for title and rights are not valid and that the element <error> is not expected.
+There should also be a text file for each AIP in the error folder with the error messages from validating, which include that the values for title and rights are not valid and that the element "error" is not expected.
 The AIP metadata folders will contain the mediainfo.xml and preservation.xml files.
 The mediainfo-xml folder will contain the mediainfo.xml files, and the preservation-xml folder will be empty.

    ```
    <xsl:template match="/">